Robert K Dibden L.T.C.L.

 Members of the band played for customers at two Tesco stores in Lanarkshire and raised useful funds!

-The BSI Band is delighted to announce the appointment of Chris Mansfield as our new Musical Director, filling a post vacant for almost a year.
+The BSI Band announced the appointment of Chris Mansfield as our new Musical Director, filling a post vacant for almost a year.

 Chris is an accomplished trombonist, a graduate at bachelor's and master's level from the Royal Conservatoire of Scotland.
 He plays regularly at the highest level of classical musicianship, including with the BBC.
 Chris also conducts Kings Park Brass in Glasgow.